“Never whine, never complain, never make excuses.” - John Wooden

 This can be something you do out loud, or something that you work through in your head.

-Example: “My car got stuck in the snow this morning and it sucked and now I am late for class and everything is awful.” vs. “My car got stuck, but it was kind of cool that I was able to get it unstuck with the help of my neighbour.
+Example: “My car got stuck in the snow this morning and it sucked and now I am late for class and everything is awful.” vs. “My car got stuck, that’s life.
+It was cool that I was able to get it unstuck in just 10 minutes with the help of my neighbour.
 And the snow was very beautiful this morning, even if it threw a wrench in my schedule.
-And at least I made it here in time for my work out!”
+And I made it here in time for my work out!”

 Often a little dose of perspective can help you avoid negative thinking that leads to thoughtless complaining.
 When something is sucking or bothering you- will it still be an issue tomorrow?
 What about in a month?
 5 years?
 10 years?
 Remember that you choose what to focus on, and if something likely will not have a long-lasting impact, or if it is out of your control, it is usually better just to let it go.